Saturday, 7:00pm – 9:00pm in Main Events

 - NO LIVE STEEL.
 Anything that could be mistaken as a realistic weapon must be cleared by ACORE as per con guidelines.
 You must bring all props to rehearsal for approval.

 - Your performance content, including language and thematic content, must be family friendly as ACross is a family-friendly event, and the Masquerade will be attended by young children and parents.
 The Live Events Heads and Cosplay Judges reserve the right to disqualify, modify, or remove a skit they feel is inappropriate.

 - Stage combat and gymnastics must be approved by the Live Events Heads.
 Please ask if you have questions; we want your skit to be great, but we also want the temporary stage to stay stable during.

 - The Live Events Heads have final say in all circumstances and disputes and may modify rules at any time if necessary.

 Just remember to enjoy yourselves on stage and to entertain the audience.
 This event is not only for you but for them as well.
 Have fun and be positive!

 Please be sure to have also read through our Weapons and Cosplay Policies before you submit your application.

 Also keep in mind that open registration for the contest at the convention will take place on Saturday if spots are available.
 These sign ups are for CRAFTSMANSHIP ONLY.
 It will be First Come, First Serve.
 The easiest way to guarantee your spot in the contest is to pre-register!

-If you are looking for information about the Dance Showcase, follow the link below!
+If you are looking for information about the Crossroads Idol Fete, follow the link below!